Cause and Effect Essay – Comprehensive Guide

 • What impact do they have?

-If you decide to write a cause-and-effect essay and describe many results, consider including several outcomes.
-Otherwise, you will make your cause-and-effect essay basic.
+If you write a paper describing many results, consider including several outcomes.
+Otherwise, you will make the content too basic.
 You would be better off mentioning that many consequences exist and developing only the most critical ones.

 Making predictions